Skip to main content

 Frequently Asked Questions

 Common questions about UK Capital Gains Tax and how this calculator works.
+Ready to start?
+Open the calculator and import your trades.

 This calculator is for informational purposes only and does not constitute tax advice.